TL-System/ns.py/README.md

 ## Current utilities

-* `StampedStore`: a sorted `simpy.Store` based on tags (stamps), useful in the implementation of WFQ and Virtual Clock.
+* `TaggedStore`: a sorted `simpy.Store` based on tags (stamps), useful in the implementation of WFQ and Virtual Clock.
 This may be overkill for static priority queues.

 * `Config`: a global singleton instance that reads parameter settings from a configuration file.
 Use `Config()` to access the instance globally.